sumutasib/sumutasib.github.io/podsrc/_pages/about.md

 permalink: /about
 ---

-Queer Kahani is a quirky, queer podcast of bite-sized stories - happy stories, sad stories, first loves, worst loves, epiphanies, recipes, and everything in between.
+Queer Kahani is a quirky and curious podcast of bite-sized queer stories told in an interactive interview format - happy stories, sad stories, coming out stories, closing in stories, first loves, worst loves, epiphanies, recipes, and everything in between.
 Episodes are available [here](index.html) and coming soon to Spotify and Apple Music.

 ### The Format